phpvms/docs/docs/installation/download.md

 :::

-This method works well if your main site is going to be phpVMS.
+This method works well if your main site is going to be phpvms.

-1. Download/upload phpVMS into a `phpvms` folder in your home folder.
+1. Download/upload phpvms into a `phpvms` folder in your home folder.
 It should look something like:
 2. Copy the files from the `/public` folder into the `public_html` folder.